Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \end{enumerate}

+These categories of tactics serve as the basis for building TTP investigation workflows based on the Palantir Alerting and Detection Strategies Framework format\footnote{https://github.com/palantir/alerting-detection-strategy-framework}.
+Palantir Alert Alerting and Detection Strategies Framework format was chosen due to its coverage of both detection, validation and response strategies as well as the false positive indicators that can be part of detected alerts and indicators from a Security Information and Event Management (SIEM) solutions.
+The resulting TTP investigation workflows are provided in a dedicated dataset that is provided in \cite{dataset2025}.

-Furthermore, the techniques refer to what actions they are performing and finally the procedures indicate the sequence of events they are following on the EPES system.
-A brief summary of the techniques and procedures for EPES systems is provided in the following sections.
+Furthermore, the techniques associated to the tactics refer to what actions they are performing, and finally the procedures indicate the sequence of events they are following on the EPES system.
+A brief summary of the techniques and procedures for EPES systems is provided in the following sections, where each tactic is group and further explained.
+An important note is also that for every tactic we also provide a mapping to either the MITRE Enterprise ATT\&CK matrix\footnote{https://attack.mitre.org/tactics/enterprise/} or the MITRE ICS ATT\&CK matrix\footnote{https://attack.mitre.org/tactics/ics/}, which were considered the most relevant for EPES systems.